clay108/Disease-Detection-In-Plant-Leaf/README.md

 Explore research papers, articles, and resources that shaped our understanding and guided our decisions.
 ** Link given in Documantation

-### Important Links:
-Access essential links to our deployed web application, notebooks, datasets, and trained models for seamless navigation and exploration.

 ### Join us in our quest to revolutionize agriculture and make a tangible difference in the lives of farmers and communities worldwide.
 Together, let's cultivate a future where technology safeguards crops, ensures food security, and fosters sustainable agriculture practices.